 (good magic) via fictional novels directed toward

 children.
-Because all magick that is not merely
+Because all magic that is not merely

 illusory tricks originates with Satan, Lewis' "white

 originates with Satan and his devils.
 Any writer who